websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

 1. Replace the new installation's `[Liferay Home]/data` folder with the `[Liferay Home]/data` folder from your [backup](../../maintaining-a-liferay-dxp-installation/backing-up.md).

-1. Copy and merge your custom [Liferay Home files](../../maintaining-a-liferay-dxp-installation/backing-up.md#liferay-home) and [application server files](../../maintaining-a-liferay-dxp-installation/backing-up.md#application-server) from your backup to the new installation.
-The files may include but are not limited to these:
+1. Copy the license file (only EE version) and your [OSGi configuration files](../../maintaining-a-liferay-dxp-installation/backing-up.md#liferay-home) from your backup to the new installation.

-    * `/license/*`: Activation keys.
-(Subscription)
-    * `/log/*`: Log files.
-    * `/osgi/*.config`: OSGi configuration files.
-    * `portal-*.properties`: Portal properties files, such as `portal-ext.properties`.
-    * Application server files: Modified scripts and configuration files.
-    * `web.xml`: Portal web application descriptor.

 1. Make sure you're using the JDBC database driver your database vendor recommends.
 If you're using MySQL, for example, set `jdbc.default.driverClassName=com.mysql.cj.jdbc.Driver` in [`portal-ext.properties`](../../reference/portal-properties.md) and replace the MySQL JDBC driver JAR your app server uses.
 See [Database Drivers](../configuration-and-infrastructure/migrating-configurations-and-properties.md#database-drivers) for more details.